netlify/cli/README.md

 ### [link](/docs/commands/link.md)

-Link a local folder to a site on Netlify
+Link a local repo or project folder to an existing site on Netlify

 ### [login](/docs/commands/login.md)